Our Campaigns & Initiatives

 - Voices on Genocide Prevention

 - Woodrow Wilson Center

 - Wronging Rights

-John Prendergast is a human rights activist and best-selling author who has worked for peace in Africa for thirty years.
+John Prendergast is a human rights activist and best-selling author who has focused on peace in Africa for over thirty years.
 He is the Founding Director of the Enough Project, an initiative to end genocide and crimes against humanity.
 He is also the Co-Founder of The Sentry, a new investigative initiative focused on dismantling the networks financing conflict and atrocities.
 John has worked for the Clinton White House, the State Department, two members of Congress, the National Intelligence Council, UNICEF, Human Rights Watch, the International Crisis Group, and the U.S. Institute of Peace.
 He has been a Big Brother for over 25 years, as well as a youth counselor and a basketball coach.